-The people of Renaissance Florence, like most city-states of the era, were composed of four social classes: the nobles, the merchants, the tradesmen and the unskilled workers.
+Like most city-states of the era, the people of Renaissance Florence were composed of four social classes: nobles, merchants, trade workers, and unskilled workers.

-The nobles were disdainful of the merchant class, who gained wealth in industries like wool processing, shipbuilding and banking.
-The merchants sought to protect their wealth by controlling the government and marrying into noble families.
-They became patrons of great artists in order to gain public favor.
+The nobles were disdainful of the merchant class, who gained wealth in industries like wool processing, shipbuilding, and banking.
+Merchants sought to enhance their prestige by taking leadership roles in government positions and marrying into noble families.
+The merchants became patrons of great artists to gain public favor.

-The tradesmen of Florence were the crafts workers and shopkeepers.
-Most tradesmen belonged to guilds, organizations that established standards of quality, set rules for membership, and limited outside competition.
+The trade workers of Florence included artisans and shopkeepers.
+Most artisans belonged to guilds, organizations that established quality standards, set membership rules, and limited outside competition.

 The Peasant Dance is an oil-on-panel by Flemish renaissance artist Pieter Bruegel the Elder, painted in c.
 1569.

-The social classes of became less distinct as the Renaissance progressed.
-Humanist ideas led to increased rights for individuals, but the class system remained in place in Florence and throughout most of Europe long after the end of the Renaissance.
+Social classes became less distinct as the Renaissance progressed, and humanist ideas led to increased individual rights.
+Nonetheless, the class system remained in place in Florence and throughout most of Europe long after the end of the Renaissance.